jsdrupal/jsdrupal.github.io/_posts/2018-03-19-permissions.markdown

 * A feature we managed to implement: Dynamic filtering as you type.
 We believe these small UX improvements can make a huge difference, as you can quickly filter for example by everything related to the "Page" content type.

 As you can imagine improving the user experience of Drupal is a huge undertaking.
 The technical side is actually by far the easiest bit.
-Coming up with good, simple but also flexible design pattterns is much harder.
-We need help, so please [get involved](https://jsdrupal.github.io/jsdrupal/get-involved/).
+Coming up with good, simple but also flexible design patterns is much harder.
+We need help, so please [get involved](https://jsdrupal.github.io/get-involved/).